 The mandala is one of the most universal spiritual symbols of any religion.
 Coincidentally, most symbolize the universe, consciousness, and the self all reconciled within one image.

 Mandalas as most know them stem primarily from Hinduism and Buddhism, but religious and spiritual scholars have identified mandala-type symbols in a variety of other religions, primarily Christianity.
+They are rapidly increasing in tattoo popularity for the boldness of their designs, and part of the top 50+ best tattoo ideas in 2020.

 In general, they comprise of intricate patterns and details confined within a circle.
 Subsequent circles have subsequent meanings, and specific meanings differ between regions, sects, religions, and the media by which they are created.